Stickybear: Reception

 II Computing listed Stickybear tenth on the magazine's list of top Apple II educational software as of late 1985, based on sales and market-share data.

+Compute!'s Gazette in 1986 approved of Stickybear's Typing Tutor's usefulness for all ages.
+The authors wrote that Stickybear Town Builder had excellent graphics and was effective and fun.
+They approved of its teaching map reading by encouraging children's creativity, reporting that their daughter had created ten towns.

 Peter Mucha of the Houston Chronicle reviewed IBM versions of Stickybear in 1990; Stickybear Opposites received a B−, Stickybear Math received a B, Stickybear Math 2 received a B, Stickybear Alphabet received an A−, and Stickybear Reading received a C.

 The New Talking StickyBear Alphabet won the Best Early Education Program 1989 Excellence in Software Award from the Software and Information Industry Association.

 Leslie Eiser of Compute! magazine said in a 1992 review that StickyBear Town Builder was dated compared to other games of its time.

 Computer Gaming World in 1993 said of Stickybear's Early Learning Activities, "In the world of early learning software, it's difficult to find anyone who does it better."